Methods to assist free flow of water

 What is a 'designated' watercourse?

-Rivers Agency undertakes maintenance responsibilities on watercourses that are classed as designated; these are watercourses that have been approved for maintenance at public expense by the Drainage Council for Northern Ireland.
+DfI Rivers undertakes maintenance responsibilities on watercourses that are classed as designated; these are watercourses that have been approved for maintenance at public expense by the Drainage Council for Northern Ireland.
 All other watercourses are classed as non-designated and their maintenance is the responsibility of the riparian land owners.

 My flooding was caused by a neighbour's blocked watercourse - who do I contact?